Arthyum/sag-microservice-demo/README.md

 like you would for any other Integration Server.

-From there, copy the 4 packages in ./wMPackages to your local ./replicate/inbound/ folder, which is mapped (via Docker volume) toi the actual wM IS Inbound folder in the docker instance.
+From there, copy the 4 packages in ./wMPackages to your local ./replicate/inbound/ folder, which is mapped (via Docker volume) to the actual wM IS Inbound folder in the docker instance.

 And finally, connect to wM Web Admin UI (http://localhost:5555), login with "Administrator:manage", and import the 4 packages, like you would for any other Integration Server: